TL;DR

 Key Takeaways

-- Declare
+- Declare containment first:

 FAQ

-Do container queries work in all browsers?
+Do container queries work in web components with shadow DOM?